Kodimalar: Production

-Although the Bengali film Shyamali (1956), based on Debnarayan Gupta's play of the same name was a failure, C. V. Sridhar still decided to adapt the story in Tamil.
+Although the Bengali film Shyamali (1956), based on Debnarayan Gupta's play of the same name, was a box-office failure, C. V. Sridhar still decided to adapt the story in Tamil.
 The remake, titled Kodimalar, was produced by Sree Productions and directed by Sridhar who also wrote the screenplay.
 Cinematography was handled by Balu, and editing by N. M. Shankar.
-Filming was suspended, but resumed in October 1965 after sixth months.
+Filming was suspended, but resumed in October 1965 after six months.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.
 The song Mouname Paarvayaal is based on raga Tilak Kamod.